Does Adultery Entitle You To More Than Your Spouse In Divorce?

 Infidelity is the reason most of the clients we represent decide to get a divorce.
 Spouses who have been cheated on come into our offices angry, feeling disillusioned and betrayed.
 Most believe that adultery means they should get more money than their spouse and they want to use the divorce as a way to get even.

 While these feelings are understandable, that isn’t how New Jersey divorce laws work.
 This sucks and we understand your anger.
-But your spouse’s actions could potentially affect how your property is distributed.
+But your spouse’s actions could still potentially affect how your property is distributed.

 Bad Behavior Will Affect Property Distribution